 OHV Safety Tips

-- Learn the Rules of Riding: There are laws specific to operating off-highway vehicles on public lands.
+- Learn the rules of riding: There are laws specific to operating off-highway vehicles (OHVs) on public lands.
 Learn about them by visiting the webpage of your outdoor destination prior to leaving home and take a training course.

-- Scout Your Route: Each vehicular recreation area has a vast and diverse mixture of geology for riders exploring in their motorcycle, ATVs, dune buggies or 4x4s; learn about the various trail experience levels and terrain to avoid emergencies.
+- Scout your route: Each vehicular recreation area has a vast and diverse mixture of geology for riders exploring in their motorcycle, all-terrain vehicles, dune buggies or four-wheel drive vehicles.
+Learn about the various trail experience levels and terrain to avoid emergencies.

-- Recreating in Desert Areas: When in the desert, consider staying with your vehicle if it is disabled rather than setting off on your own for help.
-Tell a responsible person back at camp or at home where you are going and when you plan on returning.
+- Recreating in desert areas: When in the desert, consider staying with your vehicle if it is disabled rather than setting off on your own for help.
+Prior to riding, tell a responsible person back at camp or at home where you are going and when you plan on returning.
 Ask that person to notify local law enforcement if you do not return on time.

 For more OHV information, please visit ohv.parks.ca.gov.